gianlucarusso/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 Welcome to my website!
-I am a Postdoc at the Barcelona School of Economics.
+I am a Lecturer in Economics at Cunef University.